5 Creative Ideas to Engage Your Nonprofit Website Visitors

 Skip the donor list (and the letter from your executive director)

 Think twice about including a donor list in your impact report.
 It takes up a lot of space and there are better ways to show appreciation.
+Most donors don’t care about having their names listed, anyway.
 If you feel you must have a donor list, you could put one on your website or just include major funders.
-Including a QR code directing people to your website for more detailed information is a good way to ensure a shorter report.
+Including a QR code or link directing people to your website for more detailed information is a good way to ensure a shorter report.

-Also, do you need a letter from the executive director?
+Also, do you need a letter from the executive director as part of your report?
 These tend to be very organization-centered.
-If you must have one, put the focus on thanking your donors.
+If you must have one, make sure it focuses on thanking your donors.
+You could also include it as a cover letter if you’re mailing your report in an envelope.

 Send it by mail